JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

 ### BLAS threads
-All BLAS calls in Julia go through a parallelised OpenBlas or MKL (with [MKL.jl](https://github.com/JuliaComputing/MKL.jl).
+All BLAS calls in Julia go through a parallelized OpenBlas or MKL (with [MKL.jl](https://github.com/JuliaComputing/MKL.jl).
 Generally threading in BLAS calls is far from optimal and the default settings can be pretty bad.